Bower & Collier Family Tree

 Ted Collier (cousin of Len Collier, my Father in Law) did a tremendous job in visiting member of the Family (including a large branch of the Family Tree in Canada) and writing up the Family Tree (see Progress 2006 below).

-We thoroughly enjoyed visiting the historic ropeyard (still in operation) at Chatham where Charles Collier worked and also Bethnal Green with one of my wife Chris' cousins who is descended from Charles' sister Emma.
+We thoroughly enjoyed visiting the historic ropeyard (still in operation) at Chatham where Charles Collier worked and also Bethnal Green with one of my wife Chris' cousins who is descended from Emma Collier, sister of Charles Collier, Ropemaker.

-Charles and Emma's father was a silk weaver and there were many silk weavers named Collier in the East End of London and a link has been made. (see Progress 2007 below).
+Charles and Emma's father was a silk weaver and there were many silk weavers named Collier in the East End of London.

 Birth Marriage & Death Certificates Held